Skip to content

 User subcommands (usercmd/)

 Scripts placed in the project's usercmd/ directory are available as additional subcommands without rebuilding the image.
-See Writing Shell Commands for details.
+They run inside the container with access to all skimindex libraries.
+See Pipeline Commands — User subcommands for details.

 Container Runtime